Is Mustard Oil Good For Health or Dangerous: Be Aware!

 - It can damage the skin.
 Over time blisters and rashes can form.
 This is why it's not recommended to use mustard oil as a massage oil for small children and babies.
 Don't use it on your skin if it causes any burning, stinging or tingling.

-- It can irritate the stomach by inflaming the intestines and gastrointestinal tract which amongst other things can cause diarrhea and a lot discomfort.
+- It can irritate the stomach by inflaming the intestines and gastrointestinal tract which amongst other things can cause diarrhoea and a lot of discomforts.